TaylorJalpha/portfolio-v3-master/README.md

 ## Contributing & Customization

-Feel free to fork, star, and make this project your own!
-If you add cool features or integrations, open a pull request or reach out—I'm always happy to connect with fellow builders.
+Feel free to fork, star, and make this project your own – If you add cool features or integrations, open a pull request or reach out—I'm always happy to connect with fellow builders.

 ---

-## Next Steps

-- **Mobile Optimizations:** Improving the experience for portfolio items, case studies, and posts, with a special focus on better PDF viewing and device-specific enhancements.
-- **About Me Page:** Adding a dedicated `/about-me` page to share a more story-driven overview of my professional journey.
-- **Gen-AI Feature:** Exploring the addition of a generative AI feature (acceptance criteria still to be determined).

----

 ## Feedback & Feature Requests

 Have feature requests or suggestions?
 Use the contact form button in the Bento-grid hero section on the home screen (right next to the interactive easter egg button).
 I welcome all recommendations and feature requests!

+---

 **Check out the live project:** [![Visit www.taylorferguson.xyz](https://img.shields.io/badge/Visit-www.taylorferguson.xyz-1e90ff?style=for-the-badge&logo=google-chrome)](https://www.taylorferguson.xyz)